 An interesting day ahead as we are met by the guide and transfer by private car to Gokayama (1 hour), a UNESCO World Heritage Site renowned for its traditional gassho-zukuri farmhouses, some of which are over 300 years old.
 We’ll visit Suganuma Village and Ainokura Village, where these iconic thatched-roof houses, designed to withstand heavy snowfall, offer a fascinating glimpse into rural life.
 Afterward, we’ll transfer to Shirakawago (40 minutes), another UNESCO World Heritage site famous for its picturesque gassho-zukuri houses.
 We’ll explore the Open-Air Museum, which showcases traditional farmhouses and artifacts, providing insight into the architecture and lifestyle of the area.
 A visit to the Wada House will give us a deeper understanding of the history and cultural significance of Shirakawago’s residents.
 Following the tour, we’ll return to Kanazawa by private car (1 hour).
 (B)

-We will meet our guide at the hotel lobby and transfer to Kanazawa Station by train.
+We will meet our guide at the hotel lobby and transfer to Kanazawa Station by public transportation train (train or bus).
 From there, we will continue our journey to Kyoto by express train and Shinkansen (2.5 hours - unaccompanied).
 Upon arrival at Kyoto Station, we’ll meet our guide at the platform and transfer to our hotel by local train.
 After checking into the hotel, we’ll receive our luggage from Day 3.

 Overnight: Hotel in Kyoto (4 nights) (B)